-The WHO Rehabilitation Country Toolkit is a set of resources that support countries to strengthen the provision of quality rehabilitation at all levels of the health system.
-The first component of the toolkit, a Rehabilitation System Situation Assessment Tool, is being rolled out in several countries in 2017, including Botswana and Vietnam, as part of a process of developing national strategic plans and policies for rehabilitation.
+The WHO Support Package for Rehabilitation is a set of resources that support countries to strengthen the provision of quality rehabilitation at all levels of the health system.
+The first component of the package, a Rehabilitation System Situation Assessment Tool, is being rolled out in several countries in 2017, including Botswana and Vietnam, as part of a process of developing national strategic plans and policies for rehabilitation.

 Ensuring early access to rehabilitation in emergencies

 Emergencies, particularly sudden-onset disasters and situations of conflict, can result in a surge of people with critical injuries and increasing demand for rehabilitation.
 Integrating rehabilitation into emergency medical teams (EMTs) is one mechanism to help ensure that people injured in emergencies get access to timely, quality rehabilitation services that will enable them to have the best outcome possible.

 Increasing access to assistive technology in less-resources settings

 In many low- and middle-income countries, only 5-15% of people who require assistive products have access to them.
 These products can have a substantial impact on a person’s functioning and well-being.
 WHO has produced guidelines and training packages to improve access to wheelchairs in resources-poor setting and is working to improve access to quality assistive products through the GATE initiative.

 Launch of Rehabilitation in health systems

 Rehabilitation in health systems provides recommendations for Ministries of Health and other relevant stakeholders to strengthen and expand the availability of quality rehabilitation services.
 As populations age and the prevalence of noncommunicable diseases and injuries increase, the demand for rehabilitation grows.
 Strengthening rehabilitation in health systems is therefore becoming a rising priority for countries.

 WHO hosts Rehabilitation 2030: A Call for Action